 The cost of a Sun-Tek skylight averages $125 to $1,000.
 Sun-Tek is a good choice for very basic, no-frills skylights.
 They have a range of sizes and glass options, including some domed skylights.
 They are readily available and easy to install.
 You can find them in sizes and materials that match many homes.
 Most Sun-Tek skylights are fixed, with some ventilated options available.

 The cost of Velux skylights ranges from $350 to $2,000.
 The most common brand for glass skylights is Velux, often the go-to source for skylight needs.
-Velux is the top-rated brand with a reputation for quality products.
+Velux is the top-rated brand with a reputation for quality and watertight products.
+That's the reason why they offer a warranty called the No leak skylight warranty that covers any skylight installed following their instructions for up to ten years.
 They have a wide range of options, including tubes, acrylic options, wood options, and curb-mount and deck-mount styles.
 Velux has a wide range for their ventilated options.
 This includes manual, electric, and a full range of solar-powered skylights.

 The cost of a Fakro skylight is $500 to $3,000.
 Fakro is the other major skylight brand that you see many options from.
 While it does not dominate as much of the market as Velux does, Fakro makes sturdy, reliable, quality products.
 They have many styles, including several glass types and styles for both curb-mount and deck-mount skylights.
 They have a full range of both fixed and ventilated skylights to choose from.
 This includes both manual and electric models.